top of page

 Category: Herbal

-Besides the beauty of its color, Saffron tea promotes eye health, which transfers well to movies and shows with great visual effects like The Bear.
+Besides the beauty of its color, Saffron tea promotes eye health, which transfers well to movies and shows with great visual effects like Dream Scenario, Leave the World Behind, the Emmy– and Golden Globe– nominated series, The Bear, and The Substance.

 Genre: Movies and TV shows with great visual effects